-Importantly, the absence of necessity or sufficiency does not mandate that athletic injuries must not be operationally defined in terms of physical complaints, availability for participation and time-loss for large-scale epidemiological studies, as these remain practical solutions.
-Rather, it does highlight that such approaches represent theoretical compromises that diverge from the fundamental concept of athletic injury.
-By introducing greater subjectivity, inconsistency and measurement inaccuracies, practical ease of data collection and standardisation is prioritised at the expense of precision.
-Certainly, the decision to participate in sports is ultimately a subjective decision dependent upon a myriad of factors such as injury severity, individualised pain tolerance, competition level, internal motivation etc. and this compromise has the potential to skew research findings [69].
-It follows that, advancements in injury assessment technologies and methodologies may, in time, help address these limitations and improve accuracy in athletic injury reporting.
+Importantly, the absence of necessity or sufficiency does not mandate that athletic injuries must not be operationally defined in terms of physical complaints, availability for participation, or time-loss for large-scale epidemiological studies, as these remain practical solutions in many contexts.
+Rather, it highlights that such approaches represent theoretical compromises that diverge from the fundamental concept of injury.
+By prioritising practical ease of data collection and standardisation, these methods introduce greater subjectivity, inconsistency, and measurement inaccuracies, often at the expense of precision.